RylanSchaeffer/rylanschaeffer.github.io/content/research/2023_neurips_workshop_unified_theory_assumptions/main.md

 Grid cells are a Nobel-prize winning neural representation found in the mammalian brain, that play a fundamental role in spatial navigation

-Where do these representations come from
+Where do these representations come from?

 ![](img_1.png)